Optimizing Quantum Annealing Schedules with Monte Carlo Tree Search enhanced with neural networks: Quantum Annealing and 3-SAT problem

-In this section, we first introduce the essential background of AQC model, and elucidate how the design of an annealing schedule can be automated under the RL framework.
+We first introduce the essential background of AQC model, and elucidate how the design of an annealing schedule can be automated under the RL framework.
 Next, we present a constrained optimization problem, 3-SAT, used to benchmark algorithms in this work.
-Subsequently, we describe several numerical experiments to illustrate the strengths of our proposed methods.